utep-cs-systems-courses/python-intro-kmora2b/Readme.md

 ### Usage

-To read in the file with wordCountTest.py, please provide a command line argument with the input filename as so:
+To read in the file with wordCountTest.py, please provide a command line argument with the input filename as so

 `$ python wordCount.py <filename>`